Second inauguration of Gloria Macapagal Arroyo

-The second inauguration of Gloria Macapagal Arroyo as the fourteenth president of the Philippines took place on Wednesday, June 30, 2004 at the Cebu Provincial Capitol in Cebu City.
+The second inauguration of Gloria Macapagal Arroyo as the 14th president of the Philippines took place on Wednesday, June 30, 2004 at the Cebu Provincial Capitol in Cebu City.
 The inauguration marked the commencement of the second term (and full six-year term) of Gloria Macapagal Arroyo as president and the only six-year term of Noli de Castro as Vice President.
 The oath of office was administered by Chief Justice of the Supreme Court of the Philippines Hilario Davide, Jr. Before that, Arroyo delivered her inaugural speech at the Quirino Grandstand in Manila.

 Context

 The inauguration formally ended the Presidential transition of Gloria Macapagal Arroyo that began when Arroyo won the 2004 Philippine presidential election.
 Arroyo took her first oath of office at EDSA Shrine following the Second People Power Revolution as mandated by the Constitution when Joseph Estrada stepped down.
 Her succession to the presidency is to finish the unexpired term of Estrada.
 Her inauguration took place in Cebu, marking it the first inauguration to be held outside Luzon.
-Cebu became the place of inaugural as a gesture of gratitude to the people of the Province of Cebu where she garnering the highest number of votes in the 2004 Presidential elections against her opponent Fernando Poe, Jr.
+Cebu became the place of inaugural as a gesture of gratitude to the people of the Province of Cebu where she garnered the highest number of votes in the 2004 Presidential elections.

 Inaugural events

 Pre-inaugural speech

 At around 7:45 AM (PHT or 2345 UTC), President Gloria Macapagal Arroyo arrived at the Quirino Grandstand and it started with the singing of the Philippine National Anthem by Sarah Geronimo followed by an ecumenical prayer.
-Then Executive Secretary Alberto Romulo introduced Arroyo and gave her speech that lasted for 20 minutes.
+Then Executive Secretary Alberto Romulo introduced Arroyo, who delivered her speech that lasted for 20 minutes.
 After that, the inaugural theme, "Pilipinas, Tayo Na" was interpreted by Mark Bautista and Jolina Magdangal.